 Retirement planning is not a one size fits all approach.
-If a doctor is simply an independent contractor or has just a few employees, then there are a couple of perfect structures.
-It will usually employ a 401k (with profit sharing) in addition to a defined benefit plan.
+If a client is simply an independent contractor or has just a few employees, then there are a couple of perfect structures.
+It will usually employ a 401(k) (with profit sharing) in addition to a defined benefit plan.

 Table of contents

 Defined benefit plans (as well as other types of hybrid defined benefit plans like cash balance plans) are beginning to receive increased attention.
 Available literature indicates that transition appears to be largely aimed at making employers more attractive to workers who do not plan to remain with the same employer for their entire career.

 A defined benefit cash balance plan promises these workers a larger benefit than they would receive under a traditional defined benefit pension plan, as well as a benefit accrual pattern that may be better understood.